mu40/katy/README.md

 # Katy

-Katy is a PyTorch-first, PyTorch-only toolbox for deep learning in medical imaging.
+Katy is a PyTorch-first toolbox for deep learning in medical image analysis.
 The library is in an early developmental stage.
 Breaking changes may occur without warning.

-## Todo
+## Ideas

 - Specialized image and transform types
 - Global, thread-safe batch dimension control